Hamilton Cycles in Random Graphs: a bibliography: A related topic: long paths and cycles

 Frieze \cite{Fcycles} showed that if $k|n,\,k=O(1)$ then w.h.p. a random graph withminimum degree at least two contains $k$ vertex disjoint cycles of size $n/k$ that cover $[n]$.
 The works of Johansson, Kahn, Vu \cite{JKV}, Kahn \cite{Ksham} and Hecke \cite{Heck} and Riordan \cite{Rio} give the threshold for the existence of a partition of $[n]$ into $n/3$ vertex disjoint triangles, assuming $3|n$. \begin{Problem} What is the threshold for $G_{n,p}$ to simultaneously contain for all partitions $k_1,k_2,\ldots,k_m$ of the integer $n$, vertex disjoint cycles $C_1,C_1,\ldots,C_m$ such that $|C_i|=k_i,i=1,2,\ldots,m$. \end{Problem} Alon, Krivelevich and Lubetzky \cite{AKL} study the set $\cL(G)$ of cycle lengths in sparse random graphs.
 They study random regular graphs as well as $G_{n,p}$.
 In the case of random regular graphs they establish the limiting probability that $\cL(G)\supset [\ell,n]$ for every $\ell\geq 3$.
-The results for $G_{n,p}$ are naturally slightly weaker, as the maximum of $\cL(G_{n,p})$ is more complicated. \begin{Problem} Discuss this problem in the context of other models of random graphs and hypergraphs. \end{Problem}
+The results for $G_{n,p}$ are naturally slightly weaker, as the maximum of $\cL(G_{n,p})$ is more complicated.
+They show that w.h.p. $\cL(G_{n,p})\supseteq[\om(1),(1-\e)L_{c,n}]$ and the result of Anastos \cite{AA} shows that w.h.p. $\cL(G_{n,p})\supseteq[(1-\e)L_{c,n},L_{c,n}]$ completing the picture. \begin{Problem} Discuss this problem in the context of other models of random graphs and hypergraphs. \end{Problem} Alon and Krivelevich \cite{AAKK} discuss the path cover number $\m(G)$ of $G=G_{n,p}$.
+By this we mean the minimum number of vertex disjoint paths needed to cover all vertices.
+They prove that for every $\e>0$ there exists $c_\e$ such if $c\geq c_\e$ and $p=c/n$ then w.h.p. $\m(G_{n,p})\in(1\pm\e)ce^{-c}n/2$.
+Alon and Anastos \cite{Alastos} sharpened the estimate of $\m(G_{n,p})$ quite considerably.
+They show that there is a function $f(c)$ such that $\m(G_{n,p=c/n})\approx f(c)n$ w.h.p.
+They show that $f(c)=\frac12ce^{-c}+e^{-c}+\cdots$.
+They also show that adding $\m$ edges will w.h.p. make the graph pancyclic.

+Anastos, Erde, Kang and Pfenninger \cite{AEKP2025} proved that if $c\geq 20$ then there is a Central Limit Theorem for the length of the longest path in $G_{n,c/n}$. \begin{Problem} Remove the constraint $c\geq 20$. \end{Problem}

+Kozhevnikov, Raigorodskii and Zhukovskii \cite{KOZ} discussed the existence of long cycles in random subgraphs of Johnson graphs.
+Erde, Kang and Krivelevich \cite{EKK} proved that w.h.p. the random subgraph $Q_{n,p},p=c/n,\,c>1$ of the $n$-cube $Q_n$ contains a path of length $\Omega(2^n/(n\log n)^3)$.
+Anastos, Diskin, Erde, Kang, Krivelevich and Lichev \cite{ADEKKL} improved this to $2^n(1-o_c(1))$.
+In \cite{ADEKKLa}, the same set of authors proved that w.h.p. there are cycles of all lengths between 4 and $(1-\e)2^d$. \begin{Problem} Prove that $Q_{n,p},p=c/n$ contains a path of length $2^n(1-e^{-\Omega(c)})$ w.h.p \end{Problem}